Hosted by 2020 IEEE International RADAR Conference, Washington DC, USA

 Could you provide more info on the challenge area, the curtain, the targets and the data required?

 We intend to set up a scene consisting of fixed and moving objects.
-The scene will be set up in a room with a maximum dimension of 20m so no targets will be further than that.
+The scene will be set up in a room with a maximum depth of 20m so no targets will be further than that.
+The width of the room is approximately 8(?)m.
+A single 110V US electrical outlet will be provided.
 The intent is that teams measure parameters, such as location, speed, and separation distance on a small number of targets.
 We expect that the primary targets will be a mix of calibration spheres and corner reflectors.
 The curtain will be as is as transparent as possible in the RF bands while being highly opaque.

 What type of sensing results is required for challenge?
 Would this just be test results of factory testing?